Beapi-io/spring-boot-starter-beapi/README.md

 **Configuration Files** - https://github.com/orubel/spring-boot-starter-beapi-config (Note : Move these into your 'iostateDir' location as found in your demo-application/src/main/resources/beapi_api.yaml file)

 ---
-## BeAPI stresses convention over config...
+## BeAPI provides convention over config...
 Most everything you need for API development should be provided & configured 'out of the box' **BUT** you have the ability to configure and override everything to your hearts content.
 BeAPI abstracts all [RULES/data](https://gist.github.com/orubel/159e94db62023c78a07ebe6d86633763) as a 'JSON schema' file which is **loaded at runtime and can be reloaded and SYNCHRONIZED** with distributed services **without requiring a restart**.

 ## BeAPI automates APIs...